-In your child's book bag, they will have a fiction or a non-fiction book, as well as a reading for pleasure book.
+In your child's book bag they will have a fiction book, a non-fiction book and a reading for pleasure book.

-The reading for pleasure book is a book that the children have chosen from our classroom.
+The reading for pleasure book is a book that the children have chosen from our book areas within the classrooms.
 We would not yet expect Nursery children to read these books by themselves.
 These books are for adults at home to read to children, perhaps before bedtime or when relaxing at home.
-We give children these books to instil their passion for reading; our aim at Abbey Hey is for every child to fall in love with reading!
+We give children these books to instil their passion for reading; our aim at Abbey Hey is for every child to love reading!